tjeng/high_throughput_screening/README.md

 2. User-friendly and intuitive interface
 	- Users can upload any data and customize analysis through a web interface and visualization is output in an interactive manner that is easy to get insights from

 *Workflow can be downloaded from ./code/viz_hts/* but KNIME needs to be installed in order to run the workflow.
 This is not a typical coding project as KNIME is a drag and drop interface.
-Results are summarized in the images below*
+Results are summarized in the images below.

 ![Deploy](./images/deploy.png)